Resolving Primitive-Sharing Ambiguity in Long-Tailed TLS-Based Industrial MEP Point Cloud Segmentation via Spatial Context Constraints: Discussion

-\textbf{Engineering Applications.} Our spatial context constraints enable reliable identification of functional components (strainers, reducers, pumps) critical for Digital Twin construction and automated knowledge extraction from facility data.
-By achieving 21.7\% relative improvement on tail-class performance while preserving head-class accuracy (88.14\%), our approach avoids the typical head-tail trade-off that undermines practical utility in long-tailed benchmarks.
+For engineering applications, the constraints support more reliable identification of functional components such as strainers, reducers, and pumps, which are critical for Digital Twin construction and automated knowledge extraction from facility data.
+By achieving 21.7\% relative improvement on tail-class performance while preserving head-class accuracy (88.14\%), the method avoids the typical head-tail trade-off that undermines practical utility in long-tailed benchmarks.

-\textbf{Limitations and Future Directions.} Several avenues remain for extending this work.
+Several avenues remain for extending this work.
+First, the current evidence is intentionally scoped to TLS-based Industrial3D with a controlled ResPointNet++ loss ablation and same-dataset benchmark context across representative backbones.
+This design isolates the loss-level mechanism in a competitive, domain-established backbone while showing that the target dataset remains challenging for modern fully supervised architectures.
+Future work should test loss transfer to additional datasets and backbones once comparable implementations and training protocols are available.
 Ultra-few-shot categories (e.g., \texttt{Strainer}, 0\% IoU) require additional techniques such as explicit structural priors (directional continuity for pipes, topological signatures for branching) or few-shot meta-learning.
-The selective impact on tail classes—strong gains for linear connection components (\texttt{Reducer} 0\%$\rightarrow$21.12\%) but trade-offs for compact components (\texttt{Elbow} $-$4.5\%, \texttt{Valve} $-$5.3\% at $k=64$)—shows the need for \emph{scale-adaptive context} mechanisms that adjust spatial window size based on component geometry.
+The classwise k-sweep also shows that one neighborhood size does not suit every component equally: Reducer, Valve, and Pump benefit from $k=64$, Elbow peaks at $k=32$, Tee peaks at $k=8$, and Flange peaks at $k=16$ within the verified Boundary-CB sweep.
+This heterogeneity motivates \emph{scale-adaptive context} mechanisms that adjust the spatial window size based on component geometry and sampling density.
 Extending spatial context constraints to temporal consistency (multi-scan temporal coherence) and cross-modal learning (fusing RGB, thermal, or LiDAR intensity channels) could further improve robustness in complex industrial environments.